concourse/s3-resource/README.md

   URLs provided are signed.

-* `cloudfront_url`: *Optional.* The URL (scheme and domain) of your CloudFront distribution that is fronting this bucket.
-This will be used in the `url` file that is given to the following task.
+* `cloudfront_url`: *Optional.* The URL (scheme and domain) of your CloudFront distribution that is fronting this bucket (e.g `https://d5yxxxxx.cloudfront.net`).
+This will affect `in` but not `check` and `put`. `in` will ignore the `bucket` name setting, exclusively using the `cloudfront_url`.
+When configuring CloudFront with versioned buckets, set `Query String Forwarding and Caching` to `Forward all, cache based on all` to ensure S3 calls succeed.

 * `endpoint`: *Optional.* Custom endpoint for using S3 compatible provider.